tingtron/hiring-engineers/blog/blog.md

 taking preventing measures to avoid errors, such as increasing server resources or improving load balancing.

-## Error Events created by DataGod Monitor
+## Error Events created by Datadog Monitor

 It is a good idea to receive a notification that error rate exceeds a certain threashold, to incidate potential problems and allow responding to the situation.

-DataDog has an easy to use interface to create complex monitoring scenarios.
+Datadog has an easy to use interface to create complex monitoring scenarios.
 Here we create a monitor for error events when the number of errors exceeds 500.

 ![Error Monitor](090_Hot_Error_Monitor.png)

-Reulsting Error Events and following automatic resoltution notification appear in the the DataDog Events area.
+Reulsting Error Events and following automatic resoltution notification appear in the the Datadog Events area.

 ![Error Event](092_Hot_Error_Event.png)